sunnywizy/NFC-Foundations/README.md

 # nlc-foundations
-The NFC Foundation has to deal with online store that bring different supermarket in different areas together
+The nlc-foundation has to deal with online store that bring different supermarket in different areas together